Daniel009891/bright-spark/README.md

+## Resubmission additions

+For the resubmission I have added several JavaScript functions, imcluding a timer, stop timer and shake function for the quiz.
+These have been compiled using custom code.
+The existing functions have also been edited slightly to accomodate the new changes.

+I have eliminated the errors in the console, one error was related to the DOM trying to load an element that hadn't been defined and was part of the quiz.html.
+Therefore on the index.html this element didn't exist yet.
+I solved this by removing the the link to my script.js from the index.html so it wasn't loaded before it was needed.

+The second error was related to a favicon icon that wasnt found.
+After deleting the icon the error persisted intermittently.
+I got round this by reading the forum post on [stack overflow](https://stackoverflow.com/questions/30693021/chrome-developer-tools-shows-favicon-404-error-in-brackets-livepreview#comment109498656_33253277) and implementing the sugestions.

+I have added comments above code that has been adapted from a tutorial and clearly defined my own code.

 # Bright Spark

-## Resubmission additions

-For the resubmission i have added several JavaScript functions, imcluding a timer, stop timer and shake function for the quiz

 Welcome to Bright Spark.
 This is a website that focusses on electrical questions in the form of a mini quiz to refresh knowledge for trained electricians or apprentices.